neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 ***Q1: Compare A to B. What is the experimental manipulation?
 Why do the results of this experiment provide evidence that animals must have an internal time-keeping mechanism ("clock")?
 What other variables might need to be controlled in this experiment to increase the evidence for this conclusion?***

-***Q2: Think about the difference between an animal's activity budget as a function of the time of day versus the activity budget as constant throughout the day?
-Based on the paper you read for class, compare the approximate activity budget among stridulation and locomotion across: a) the whole day versus b) day or night.***
+***Q2: Think about the difference between an animal's activity budget as a function of the time of day.
+Based on the paper you read for class, estimate the activity budget among stridulation and locomotion during the day versus during the night.***

 :::{image} ../images/stridulation_activity_budget.jpeg
 :width: 500